Service Area · Ada County · Anchor Market

 What is a development agreement and why does it matter in Meridian?

 Most Meridian annexation and rezone applications include a development agreement (DA) — a binding contract between the applicant and the city setting conditions on the project.
 Council President Luke Cavener focuses heavily on DA terms.
-Negotiate DA language carefully before the hearing; renegotiating at the dais (the hearing itself, in front of council) is difficult.
+Negotiate DA language carefully before the hearing; renegotiating at the dais is difficult.
+Bailey shares the DA negotiation patterns that have held under Cavener's questioning.

 What makes a strong application in Meridian?

-Three patterns from approved applications: staff alignment (the 93.3% follow rate makes this the clearest path to approval), ACHD coordination (traffic is the #2 denial reason), and compatibility documentation (compatibility is the #1 denial reason across all application types).
+Three patterns from approved applications: staff alignment (the strongest single predictor of approval Bailey tracks for this market), ACHD coordination (traffic is the #2 denial reason), and compatibility documentation (compatibility is the #1 denial reason across all application types).

 Why work with Bailey in Meridian

 Bailey Engineering's record in Meridian includes annexation and zoning work on corridors including S. Black Cat Road, S. Locust Grove Road, and E. Adler Hoff.
-In a market where the approval environment is tightening — a 9.9-point restrictiveness shift in under 12 months — experienced local representation that knows how to build development agreements, coordinate with ACHD, and navigate Meridian's detailed UDC process is more valuable, not less.
+In a market where the approval environment is tightening, experienced local representation that knows how to build development agreements, coordinate with ACHD, and navigate Meridian's detailed UDC process is more valuable, not less.
 Bailey's track record in Meridian spans 2021 through 2025 across annexation, preliminary plat, and vacation applications.
+Schedule a Meridian intelligence call for the per-commissioner playbook and approval-rate detail.

 Request a Meridian parcel analysis →